How To Change Your Self-concept & Become Your True Self

 Practical Exercises To Navigate The Process

 This book offers various techniques to navigate this process.
-It starts with exploring our core values and principles and whether they are aligned with our true self.
 Self-inquiry, through practices like journaling or contemplative introspection, encourages a deeper examination of one's beliefs, motivations, and emotional responses.
 On the other hand, effortless attention helps release any internal resistance by directing attention to different parts of the body.

 After reading this book, you might pause on concepts like the effortless state, surrender, and the practice of non-doing, questioning how a 40,000-word book could be written in a state of non-doing.
 The secret is to stop pushing and allow information to come to you.
 You don't force things; you dance with life as a partner.
 You can't demand a dance partner move a certain way; you flow naturally with grace and dignity, responding to each movement.
 Life is your partner and not a hostage that you are threatening if things don’t go your way.